pushee/mug-hunter/README.md

 Tampermonkey script to assist in finding mug targers

 # About
-A simple script that applies some extra filters/info in the torn advanced user search.
+A simple script that applies some extra filters/info in the torn advanced users search.

 # Features
 - Filter by job (shows only surgeons, principals and federal judges)